junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 And Dean reaches for his hands, squeezing, looking him in the eyes.
 And Dean says: "Never ever say you don't deserve."

 And Cas swallows, and smiles, and nods slightly.
-His eyJust like any human.
+His eyes shining.
+Just like any human.

 <br>